 RS-232C : RS-232C only

 Before Use

-- GP-IB is available only on Model BT3562-01. - · Always make use of the connector screws to affix the GP-IB or RS-232C connectors. - When issuing commands that contain data, make certain that the data is provided in the specified format.
+- Always make use of the connector screws to affix the GP-IB or RS-232C connectors. - When issuing commands that contain data, make certain that the data is provided in the specified format.